TomKrauss/pks-edit/doc/manual/document_types.md

 Here is a description of some of the defined properties of an `editor configuration`.

 - `codepage` - the standard character encoding / code page for documents of this type.
 Specify either a WIN32 code for the desired encoding (0 == ISO8859-1 or
-   65001 == UTF-8) or -1 to have PKS-Edit "guess" the character encoding.
+   65001 == UTF-8) or -1 to have PKS Edit "guess" the character encoding.
 - `actionContext` - a context to use for documents of the described types for the bound _actions_.
-Every PKS-Edit action binding (keyboard binding, mouse binding menus, ...) can have an _action context_ in which the corresponding binding is active.
+Every PKS Edit action binding (keyboard binding, mouse binding menus, ...) can have an _action context_ in which the corresponding binding is active.
 If no action context is defined explicitly a default action context is assumed.
 - `shiftWidth` the number of columns defining one `logical edited tab` - i.e. the number of columns by which a selected range of text is indented, when pressing Tab.